nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

 poetry run app
 ```

-Since we've already discussed the data bindings, we will gloss over the data bindings and tab setup.
+Since we\'ve already discussed the data bindings, we will gloss over the data bindings and tab setup.
 Please copy the following files into your template.

 **1. Main View Model (`src/nova_tutorial/view_models/main.py`):**